feldti/PUMApplicationRuntimeSupport/README.md

 # PUMApplicationRuntimeSupport
-All packages needed for PUM applications
+All packages needed for PUM applications - packages offering runtime support for PUM oriented apps.